How to reduce inheritance tax

 6. Give generously

-There are several inheritance tax rules that encourage you to give money away.
+There are several inheritance tax rules that encourage you to give money away to reduce your inheritance tax liability.

 - Marriage.
 Married couples can transfer assets between them tax-free.